MrMoose/DTrackPlugin/README.md

 }
 ```

-In C++ based actors you should add `DTrackComponent` to your actor as a `UPROPERTY`.
+In C++ based actors you will have to add `DTrackComponent` to your actor as a `UPROPERTY` pointer.
 Access specifiers must include write access by the Editor.
-This is needed so you can modify the component's server settings so don't omit that unless you plan on setting those in code as well.
+This is needed so you can see and modify the component's server settings so don't omit that unless you plan on setting those in code as well.
 Here's how this could look like:

 ```c++
 #include "DTrackComponent.h"